EzgiTastan/LinuxWebServerSetupAutomation/README.md

 # Project: Web Server Setup Script

 ## Overview
-This project provides a shell script for setting up a web server on a Linux system.
-The script automates the installation of dependencies, deployment of a website (I picked a template from tooplate.com as an example), and configuration of the Apache HTTP server.
+This project offers a shell script to facilitate setting up a web server on a Linux system.
+The script automates the process of installing dependencies, deploying a website (using a template from tooplate.com as an example), and configuring the Apache HTTP server.

 ## Features
 - **Dependency Installation**: Automatically installs necessary packages using `yum`.